 Are you a registered charity?
 Yes.
 We are a registered, non-profit in good standing with Revenue Canada and Industry Canada.

 Micah House is a ministry of the Christian Church.
 Are you affiliated with a particular church or denomination?
 Do you only help & accept professing Christians?
 Micah House is not affiliated with a Christian denomination however we do adhere to and accept the statement of faith rendered by the Evangelical Fellowship of Canada.

 Guests commonly have a wide variety of faiths and beliefs.
 All faiths are welcome and none are disqualified from our service.

 Where does your funding come from?
 Church budgets & gifts, individual donors, grants and fundraising events.
 There is no federal funding available for service to refugee claimants.
-We hold four primary fundraising events every year; Toast & Jam (January), Friends on the Move (May), Ride for Refuge (October) and the Faces of Micah House Banquet (November).
+We have two fundraising events every year; Ride for Refuge (October) and the Faces of Micah House Banquet (October/November).

 We can’t possibly post a response to all frequently asked questions so if you have a question or a concern please give us a call.
 The team would be pleased to hear from you.